zingalorp/marvin-chess-ai/README.md

 Marvin is trained on millions of [Lichess](https://lichess.org) games to predict moves, time usage, and game outcomes.
 The goal is an engine that plays like a human - natural moves, realistic mistakes, and appropriate time management for the emulated skill level.

-The architecture uses techniques from [Leela Chess Zero](https://lczero.org/blog/2024/02/transformer-progress/) (Smolgen, 1.5x FFN) in a ~32M parameter transformer with three output heads:
+The architecture uses techniques from [Leela Chess Zero](https://lczero.org/blog/2024/02/transformer-progress/) and Daniel Monroe's "[Mastering Chess with a Transformer Model](https://arxiv.org/abs/2409.12272)" in a ~32M parameter transformer with primary output heads including:

 - **Policy**: Move probabilities (4096 from-to squares + resign + flag)
 - **Time**: 256-bin classification for thinking time